AWSKMSCreateKeyRequest

 SYMMETRIC_DEFAULT

-, creates a KMS key with a 256-bit symmetric key for encryption and decryption.
+, creates a KMS key with a 256-bit AES-GCM key that is used for encryption and decryption, except in China Regions, where it creates a 128-bit symmetric key that uses SM4 encryption.
 For help choosing a key spec for your KMS key, see Choosing a KMS key type in the Key Management Service Developer Guide.The

 KeySpec